 Susan Reinhard, Senior Vice President and director, AARP Public Policy Institute & Chief Strategist, Center to Champion Nursing in America

-Paul Kuehnert, Assistant Vice President - Program, Robert Wood Johnson Foundation
+Paul Kuehnert, Associate Vice President - Program, Robert Wood Johnson Foundation

 More information about the study can be found here.